cmurphy28/opioid-epidemic.github.io/README.md

 ### U.S. Maps of Precription Rates and Overdose Rates
 Here we show filling maps for both prescription rates and overdose rates in the United Sates.
 The darker colored states have higher prescription and overdose rates.
 ### Pearson's Correlation Test
-Here we analyzed the correlation between prescription rates and overdose rates and looked into how the presctiption rate affects the overdose rate in the US.
+Here we analyzed the correlation between prescription and overdose rates and looked into how precriptions could be affecting overdoses in the US.
 ### K-means Clustering
 We used K-means clustering in order to group together the States that have been most affected by the Opioid epidemic.
 We have a different clustering for each year 2014-2018 and we determine the most affected states depending on their prescription and overdose rates.